-The FPT in the Department of Engineering Sciences and Technology (DEST) shall be conducted during the inter-session period (July - September) after the second semester for a period of 8 weeks.
-The Department of Engineering Sciences and technology is solely responsible for allocating FPT places to all students.
-However, students may be allowed to propose FPT places/centers of their own at least 8 weeks before commencement of the FPT.
-All proposed FPT centers have to be approved by the Department before commencement of the FPT.
-Training at centers not approved and not allocated by the Department before the start of FPT training will not be recognized.
+The FPT in the Department of Engineering Sciences and Technology (DEST) is conducted during the inter-session period (July - September) after the second semester for a period of 8 weeks.
+The Department of Engineering Sciences and Technology is solely responsible for allocating FPT places to all students.
+However, students may be allowed to propose FPT places or stations of their own at least 8 weeks before commencement of the FPT.
+All proposed FPT stations must be approved by the Department before commencement of the FPT.
+Training at a station not approved and not allocated by the Department before the start of FP training will not be recognized.